Psychology

 HTBA

-PSYC 753a or b, Research Topics in Legal PsychologyTom Tyler
+PSYC 753a, Research Topics in Legal PsychologyTom Tyler

 This seminar is built around student research projects.
 Students propose, conduct, and analyze empirical research relevant to law and psychology.
 Grades are based upon final papers.
 Permission of the instructor required.